sysco-middleware/sysco-middleware.github.io/_posts/2019-07-23-GettingStartedWithProtobufGrpc.md

 ### 1.1.
 Features
 Few noticeable features offered by gRPC are:
 - Simple and strongly typed message and service definition.
-Ensures that the contract between the client and server remains consistent.
+Ensures consistent contract between the client and server.
-- API versioning and backward compatibility.
-If done right, the gRPC APIs can be changed transparently without breaking client contracts.
+- API versioning and backward compatibility. gRPC APIs can be changed transparently without breaking client contracts.
-- Supports unary and streaming communication.
-Also, supports bidirectional streaming.
+- Supports unary and streaming communication with bidirectional streaming support.
 - Pluggable auth, tracing, load balancing and health checking.
-- Works across languages and platforms.
-Provides code generation in organizations preferred programming language of choice.
+- Provides code generation for multiple programming languages.
-- Better performance over the wire as the protocol is inherently binary in nature.
-It is smaller, faster and more efficient.
+- It is smaller, faster and more efficient over the wire as the protocol is inherently binary in nature.
 - Supports reliable gRPC clients as well as clients for web, Android, and iOS.
 - Cloud native and integrates well with cloud technologies.